 — block the numbers you received scam messages and report them to your carrier;

 SMS scam might look obvious, but it can get to you in the most unexpected moment when your shields are down.
-Always stay alert, and you will be alright, while we would take care of checking your own SMS marketing campaigns with bulk SMS tests.
+Always stay alert, learn where to report spam texts, and you will be alright, while we would take care of checking your own SMS marketing campaigns with bulk SMS tests.